Be a FWACC Foster Hero

 Whether you're able to commit to just an afternoon out or a longer opportunity, we have a variety of ways for you to get involved.
 And they ALL make a difference!

-- Short-term foster placement, such as an Out & About day trip or an overnight sleepover.
+- Short-term foster placement, such as Doggy Day Camp or an overnight sleepover.
 Short-term fostering decreases stress in our animals, gives them a much-needed break from the shelter and helps us gain valuable information about each pet to help match them with their future adopter.
 This is a great way to try out fostering because it's a short-term commitment that makes a HUGE difference in the life of a shelter pet!

 - Medium-large adult dogs who have been in the shelter for longer than 30 days!
 Some animals (through no fault of their own!) can be passed by in the shelter.
 These "hidden gems" often just need to get out of the shelter and have someone advocating for them to find an adopter.